nzin4x/router-wol-mstsc/README.md

 ## 📌 Notes

-- **Boot Wait Time**: Defaults to 5 seconds.
-If port link status check is enabled (you provided a LAN port number), the wait is automatically skipped if the PC is already on.
+- **Wake Detection**: If you configure a LAN port number, the program monitors port link status every second for up to 30 seconds.
+It connects immediately when the PC wakes up, or prompts to continue/abort after timeout.
+- **No Port Check**: If LAN port is set to 0 or invalid, uses a simple 5-second wait instead.
 - **MSTSC Auto-Login**: If you have saved credentials in Remote Desktop, it will log in automatically.
 Otherwise, you'll need to enter credentials manually.
 - **RDP Port**: Default is 3389.
 Specify a custom port in the server address if needed (e.g., `192.168.0.100:13389`).